Martin Lass

 Martin Allan Lass (born August 6, 1958) is an American violinist and sometime astrologer, who grew up, and started his performance career, in Australia.
+Lass was a practising professional astrologer from the late 1980s until the mid-2000s.
+He has written astrological books and articles, and given presentations to astrological societies.

 Biography

 Martin Lass was born in Chicago in 1958 to Earle Lass (born 1931) and Ruth (born 1933); he has two siblings.
 At the age of eight, he became interested in playing violin after seeing Yehudi Menuhin on a TV show.
 The Lass family migrated to Australia in 1969.

-He graduated from the Sydney Conservatorium of Music, and then joined the Australian Chamber Orchestra.
+He studied violin at the Sydney Conservatorium with John Gould, Robert Pikler and Lim Kek Tjiang.
+After graduating, he joined the Australian Chamber Orchestra.
 He also played with the Sydney Symphony Orchestra, and the Australian Opera and Ballet Orchestra (the Elizabethan Sydney Orchestra).

 Lass was a contestant on Bert Newton's TV talent quest, New Faces, in 1982, winning the Grand Final and People Choice awards.
 Then a touring career ensued, in which he combined classical, gypsy and popular genres including jazz, bluegrass and Celtic.
 He has also written much original material.
 He appeared as the Fiddler in two seasons of Fiddler on the Roof in Sydney.